WwZzz/easyFL/README.md

 # easyFL: A Lightning Framework for Federated Learning

-This repository is PyTorch implementation for paper [Federated Learning with Fair Averaging](https://fanxlxmu.github.io/publication/ijcai2021/) which is accepted by IJCAI-21 Conference.
+This repository is PyTorch implementation for the IJCAI-21 paper [Federated Learning with Fair Averaging](https://fanxlxmu.github.io/publication/ijcai2021/).

 Our easyFL is a strong and reusable experimental platform for research on federated learning (FL) algorithm.
 It is easy for FL-researchers to quickly realize and compare popular centralized federated learning algorithms.